⚡ End of Year Sale! 10% OFF all paid plans. Use code PG10JAN. Explore Plans

 How to Add Additional User Profile Fields to WordPress

-Now, the first step to add WordPress user fields is to create a group under which you will take users on your site.
-If you click the ‘ProfileGrid’ option you will land on a page called ‘Group Manager’.
+The first step in adding WordPress user profile fields is to create a ‘Group’ that will categorize the users on your site.
+When you click on the ‘ProfileGrid’ option, you will be directed to the ‘Group Manager’ page.

 Next, you can start to add additional user profile fields in a WordPress user profile page.
 Click on the ‘Fields’ option on the bottom corner of your newly formed group.
 The page where you will land after this will have an option on the top left called ‘New Field’.
 By clicking on this option, you will see a list of fields opening up; from here you can add your desired fields.